a-curious-coder/sentient_blobs/README.md

 Moreover, the neat-python library isn't really supported as it reads the 'neat' import within the main.py file.
 However, the workaround was downloading the neat-python source files and importing them ALL directly into main.
 Sorted.
 I believe this small workaround and discovery will unlock a lot of potential for pygame games to be deployed to the web with neat ai.

+## Tests

+To run a file containing unit tests for this project run "python -m unittest <test_file.py>"

 ## Citations
 [Neataptic](https://wagenaartje.github.io/neataptic/articles/agario/)
 [neat-python](https://neat-python.readthedocs.io/en/latest/)